RedisTimeSeries/RedisTimeSeries/docs/commands/ts.add.md

 <details open><summary><b>Append a sample to a temperature time series</b></summary>

-Create a temperature time series and append a sample.
+Create a temperature time series, set its retention to 1 year, and append a sample.

 {{< highlight bash >}}
-127.0.0.1:6379> TS.ADD temperature:3:11 1548149183000 27 RETENTION 3600
+127.0.0.1:6379> TS.ADD temperature:3:11 1548149183000 27 RETENTION 31536000000
 (integer) 1548149183000
 {{< / highlight >}}

+<note><b>Note:</b> If a time series with such a name already exists, the sample is added, but the retention does not change.</note>

-Take the time stamp from the server clock.
+Add a sample to the time series, setting the sample's timestamp according to the server clock.

 {{< highlight bash >}}
 127.0.0.1:6379> TS.ADD temperature:3:11 * 30